-- · import war materiel intended for use by the Swiss Confederation; - bring firearms, their components or accessories, or their munitions or munitions components into Swiss territory under the legislation on weapons; and - · import explosives, pyrotechnic devices or propellant powder.
+- import war material intended for use by the Swiss Confederation; - bring firearms, their components or accessories, or their munitions or munitions components into Swiss territory under the legislation on weapons; and - import explosives, pyrotechnic devices or propellant powder.

 With regard to the dual-use goods, specific military goods and related technology, no general exemption is provided in the GCA.